veertuinc/anka-docs/arm/Getting Started/understanding-vm-networking.md

 {{< /hint >}}

 {{< hint warning >}}
-Dynamic MAC Addresses are not guaranteed to be unique, though, reuse/collision is rare
+When using bridged networking mode for your VM, dynamic MAC Addresses are not guaranteed to be unique, though, reuse/collision is extremely unlikely.
+We do our best to prevent this with our randomization logic.
 {{< /hint >}}

 ---